danbev/learning-ai/notes/ggml.md

 ```
 So we have a `hash_set->size` of 4099 and we need the map the hash value into this
 range of values which is what the modulo operation is used for.
-If we have know the size of the visited hash (4099 in this case) we can get the
+If we know the size of the visited hash (4099 in this case) we can get the hash
-hash for any tensor:
+for any tensor:
 ```console
 (gdb) p ggml_hash(node) % cgraph->visited_hash_set->size
 $7 = 3843